williamkannis/Beta-diversity-change-drivers/README.md

     * ```phy_Btotal_es```: Empirical effect size of change in ```phy_Btotal```
     * ```phy_Brepl_es```: Empirical effect size of change in ```phy_Brepl```
     * ```phy_Brich_es```: Empirical effect size of change in ```phy_Brich```
-* ```native_lcbd```: Observed and ES values of taxonomic (no ES), functional, and phylogenetic local contributions to beta diversity (LCBD) for the native species pool.
+* ```native_lcbd.rds```: Observed and ES values of taxonomic (no ES), functional, and phylogenetic local contributions to beta diversity (LCBD) for the native species pool.
 These data are used as explanatory variables in main analyses.
 Data frame consisting of the same structure as ```delta_lcbd.rds```, but LCBD values are for the native species, not a change over time.
 * ```native_alpha.rds```: Observed and ES values of functional and phylogenetic richness for the native species pool.
 These data are used as explanatory variables in main analyses.
 Data frame consisting of the following columns:
     * ```COMID```: Unique identifier for each stream segment.
     * ```fun_his_alpha```: Functional richness measured as the volume of kernel density hypervolumes.